Cause

 The Stackless

-cause is to store stack traces and execution traces.
-It has a boolean stackless flag which denotes that the ZIO runtime should print the full stack trace of the inner cause or just print the few lines of it.
+flag which denotes whether the ZIO runtime should print the full stack trace of the inner cause or just print a few lines of it.

-For example, the ZIO.dieMessage
+For example, ZIO.dieMessage

-uses the Stackless
+uses Stackless

 :